-The Green Mandate Season 2, Episode 1: Afforestation, Reforestation & Eco-Restoration in India with Dr. Faiyaz Khudsar
+The Green Mandate Season 2, Ep.
+1: Afforestation, Reforestation & Eco-Restoration in India with Dr. Faiyaz Khudsar

 The Vidhi Centre for Legal Policy invites you to the first episode of Season 2 of THE GREEN MANDATE on ‘Afforestation, Reforestation & Eco-Restoration in India’ in conversation with noted wildlife conservationist and eco-restoration expert Dr. Faiyaz Khudsar.
 The conversation will take place at India International Centre Annexe, Lecture Room-II (New Delhi) on 7th February 2023 from 5:30 PM IST.

 About the Discussion